Injecting linguistic knowledge into BERT for Dialogue State Tracking: Experiments

 If in the entire dialogue there is no incidence of slot values originating from informed value and dialogue state, then the loss for that dialogue would be:

+We select weights on subtask loss in Equation 7 and 8 empirically.
 The loss of span predictor is set to 0 when the related slot is categorized into \textit{none} or \textit{dontcare}.
 Total loss is the summation of all per slot losses with equal weight, which is used as the optimization target for AdamW optimizer.
 The subspace and representation points in CPM remain fixed throughout the fine-tuning stage.

-The learning rate of BERT $\alpha$, learning rate of slot classifier and span predictor $\beta$, are tuned during hyperparameter selection on validation dataset, in order to accommodate the difference of training progress in layers where some parameters are randomly initialized without pre-training.
+The learning rate of BERT $\alpha$, learning rate of slot classifier and span predictor $\beta$, are tuned during hyperparameter selection on development split, as well as epoch at which early stopping is applied.
 Other configurations are kept identical to those in the original TripPy experiment.